 Incorporating Grove Music Online (the definitive music reference source in the English language) Oxford Music online provides access to more than 57,000 articles written by some 6,000 scholars.
 This is a great starting point for almost any music research project.

-The International Index to Music Periodicals (IIMP) is the only electronic index with abstracts to current music periodicals.
-New journals are added with the advice of the IIMP Advisory Board.
+Music Periodicals Database is the only electronic index with abstracts to current music periodicals.
+New journals are added with the advice of the MPD Advisory Board.
 The database contains over 600,000 records, with complete runs of over ten important titles, such as the Journal of the American Musicological Society and Notes.
-IIMP provides both current and retrospective coverage.
+MPD provides both current and retrospective coverage.
 IIMP offers the most extensive backfile available electronically, with over 235,000 records from 1874 to 1996.
-In addition, the full-text version, IIMP Full Text, contains more than 160 journals in full text, with new content added every month and new full-text titles added on a regular basis.

 The Music Index, produced by Harmonie Park Press, is the single most comprehensive subject-author guide to music periodical literature.
 The Music Index has been available in print since 1949.
 The Music Index online coverage spans from 1976 to the present and contains surveyed data from 775 international music periodicals from over 40 countries, with English translations from 22 languages.